AllskyTeam/allsky/README.md

 In order to get the camera working properly you will need the following hardware:

  * A camera (Raspberry Pi HQ or ZWO ASI)
+	- The ZWO ASI 120-series cameras are not recommended due to somewhat poor quality.
- * A Raspberry Pi (2, 3, 4 or Zero)
+ * A Raspberry Pi (2, 3, 4 or Zero).
+	- The Pi Zero, with its limited memory, is not recommended unless cost is a major concern.

 **NOTE:** Owners of USB2.0 cameras such as ASI120MC and ASI120MM may need to do a [firmware upgrade](https://astronomy-imaging-camera.com/software-drivers).
-This changes the camera to use 512 byte packets instead of 1024 which makes it more compatible with most hardware.

 **NOTE:** The T7 / T7C cameras, e.g., from Datyson or other sellers, are not officially supported but persistent users may get them to work by following [these instructions](https://github.com/thomasjacquin/allsky/wiki/Troubleshoot:-T7-Cameras).